cockroachdb/docs/src/current/v23.1/import-performance-best-practices.md

 This page provides best practices for optimizing [import](import-into.html) performance in CockroachDB.

+`IMPORT INTO` is the fastest method to ingest data into CockroachDB but it requires taking the target table offline for the duration of the import. `IMPORT INTO` is a good choice for initial data migrations and data migrations that can tolerate table downtime.
+If you cannot tolerate table unavailability, we recommend using [`COPY FROM`](copy-from.html) instead.

-Import speed primarily depends on the amount of data that you want to import.
+Import performance primarily depends on the amount of data that you want to import.
 However, there are three actions you can take before importing that have a significant impact on the amount of time it will take to run an import:

 - [Choose a performant import format](#choose-a-performant-import-format)
 - [Split your data into multiple files](#split-your-data-into-multiple-files)